Manalhub/alx-low_level_programming/0x09-static_libraries/README.md

 C - Static libraries
 Create the static library libmy.a
-Create a script called create_static_lib.sh that creates a static library called liball.a from all the .c
+Create a script that creates a static library